 Students in all grade levels K-12 are required to wear face coverings at all times, while at school, unless exempted.
 Face coverings must be used in accordance with

 CDPH Guidance on Use of Face Coverings unless a person is exempt as explained in the guidelines.

 What if an individual cannot wear a face covering?

 The face covering guidance recognizes that there are some people who cannot wear a face covering for a number of different reasons.
 People are exempted from the requirement if they are under age 2, have a medical or mental health condition or disability that would make impede them from properly wearing or handling a mask, or when it would inhibit communication with a person who is hearing impaired.

-Schools should develop protocols to provide a face covering to students who inadvertently fail to bring a face covering to school to prevent unnecessary exclusions.
-The California Office of Emergency Services has distributed appropriate face coverings for each school throughout the state to local county offices of education.
+Schools must develop protocols to provide a face covering to students who inadvertently fail to bring a face covering to school to prevent unnecessary exclusions.
+The California Office of Emergency Services has distributed appropriate face coverings for each public school throughout the state to local county offices of education.

-What if a student arrives at school without a face covering, and refuses to wear one provided by the LEA?
+What if a student arrives at school without a face covering, and refuses to wear one provided by the school?

 What is the guidance on face coverings and physical distancing on buses?